rvwoens/centos-laravel-stack/README.md

-## simple centos7 server install for laravel
+## simple centos7 laravel 5.x nginx php-fpm stack
-some helper scripts for installing a centos7 server with
+configure a centos7 server with

-* Nginx with virtual hosts
+* Nginx and virtual hosts
 * Php 7.1 fpm & cli
 * Laravel
-* Security
+* Basic security
 * Deployment by pushing a git repo

 The scripts are all bash, and kept very simple so you can tweak them to your needs.